What’s in a name?

-Pyroluria is diagnosed by testing the levels of kryptopyrroles in urine.
-Pyrroles are sensitive to light and you will need to use a specialised facility for testing.
+Pyrroles are sensitive to light and you will need to use a specialised facility for testing if through urine.
 Before testing avoid all nutritional supplements (especially those containing zinc, vitamin B6 and biotin) for 5-7 days.

 Pfeiffer, who was one of the initial investigators of Mauve, treated more than one thousand high-Mauve patients with vitamin B6 and zinc with positive results.
 Symptom improvement with these supplements can be experienced in patients in as little as two days and Mauve levels have been observed to decrease by as much as 50% after 1 month of treatment.
 However, discontinuation of the supplement regime may can result in deterioration of the patient in as little as 48 hours.
 Severe cases may take longer (3-6 months) to treat.
 Nutrient dosages are prescribed dependent on your presenting case and severity of your symptoms.